 1. Trading Dates & Initial Cash Balance:

-The Florida Stock Market Simulation Fall 2014 Semester runs from September 8th, 2014 to November 14th, 2014.
+The Florida Stock Market Simulation Spring 2015 Semester runs from February 9 to April 17.
 The advisor will choose the trading period (within the given timeframe).
 To be eligible for the competition, you must complete a minimum of 3 transactions during the entire trading period and be registered for a minimum of 7 weeks.
 Each team will begin with $100,000.

 2. How To Trade:

 Before making any transactions, you must have your team number, password, and the ticker symbols of the securities you wish to buy/sell.